clp-research/slurk/docs/slurk_layouts.rst

 Layouts and Plugins
 =========================================

-In Slurk you have the possibility to integrate your own layouts.
+In slurk you have the possibility to integrate your own layouts.
-With layouts it is possible to modify the display area on the right side and specify a stylesheet.
+With layouts, it is possible to modify the display area on the right side and specify a stylesheet.

-A layout is a JSON file with a top level dictionary with the following keys:
+A layout is a JSON file with a top-level dictionary.
+In addition to the fields listed in the :ref:`slurk_api` there are three fields, which worth pointing out:

-- ``"title"``: String displayed in the header.
-If no title is specified, "Slurk" is used.
-- ``"subtitle"``: String displayed under the title.
 - ``"html"``: Consists of a list of further dictionaries or strings.
     Each dictionary represents an HTML node.
 Each key in this dictionary corresponds to the attribute in an HTML tag.
 There are also two predefined tags: ``"layout-type"`` and ``"layout-content"``. ``"layout-type"`` corresponds to the name of the node, ``"layout-content"`` corresponds to the content between the opening and closing tag.
 For example